Kreal11/apes-nft/README.md

 3. Run the project: `npm run dev` or `yarn dev`
 4. Open your browser and navigate to `http://localhost:3000`

+You can also visit Live page, link on it located at top right of this repository.

 ## Technologies

 <div align='center'>